unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 1. `5_uothesisapa_bibliography.tex`
 1. `6_uothesisapa_end_of_document.tex`

+##### Example implementation 1: Build script

 The `Example_Raw_LaTeX_Build_Script.sh` script in this repository provides an example for automating this process.
 The steps in it generally follow the `Markdown_to_LaTeX_PDF_Build_Script.sh` script from this repo. starting at line 254; I've pulled out just the TeX-relevant portions of that script.

 For further discussion of this example, please see the discussion in [Issue #1](https://github.com/publicus/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/issues/1 "Issue #1") in this repository.

+##### Example implementation 2: Makefile

+If you have `GNU Make` installed on your computer, you can `cd` (i.e., go into) the `latex_files` directory of this repository, and type "make" to generate a pdf file named "main.pdf."
+Alternatively, `make short` skips the step of re-generating the bibliography database. `make clean` cleans every intermediate file.

 ### If you want to write in (R)markdown: